slibby3/MAT301/PS3.md

 6.Give an example of a relation.
 Determine a natural key for this relation.

 `
 An example of a relation would be insurance coverage for patients that have PCPs in a given hospital.
 The social security numbers of patients would be a natural key used to identify each unique patient (primary key).
-(This is what my dad does at Dartmouth, but on a HUGE scale with many more attributes).
 `

   For question 7 - 8, Consider product *orders*.
 In particular, associated with an order is: customer name (first and last), address (street, city, state, zip), phone, email, the products orders (including item, quantity, and price).